isaac-mason/navcat/README.md

  *
  * @param result - Result object to store the random point and polygon reference
  * @param navMesh - The navigation mesh
- * @param startRef - Reference to the polygon to start the search from
+ * @param startNodeRef - Reference to the polygon to start the search from
- * @param centerPosition - Center position of the search circle
+ * @param position - Center position of the search circle
  * @param maxRadius - Maximum radius of the search circle
  * @param filter - Query filter to apply to polygons
  * @param rand - Function that returns random values [0,1]
- * @returns The result object with success flag, random point, and polygon reference */ export function findRandomPointAroundCircle(navMesh: NavMesh, startRef: NodeRef, centerPosition: Vec3, maxRadius: number, filter: QueryFilter, rand: () => number): FindRandomPointAroundCircleResult;
+ * @returns The result object with success flag, random point, and polygon reference */ export function findRandomPointAroundCircle(navMesh: NavMesh, startNodeRef: NodeRef, position: Vec3, maxRadius: number, filter: QueryFilter, rand: () => number): FindRandomPointAroundCircleResult;
 ```